-Total Active Sites otal Active Sites Active Public Sites Accessibility 755 352 403 90%
+Total Active Sites Active Public Sites Active Private Sites Accessibility 755 352 403 90%

-In an effort to continually improve the convenience of its collection network within Manitoba, Call2Recycle will evaluate the Manitoba network on a semi-annual basis and actively solicit participation when and where needed.
+To continually improve the convenience of its collection network within Manitoba, the program will evaluate the Manitoba network on a semi-annual basis and actively solicit participation when and where needed.

-Call2Recycle will also continue testing new methods for collecting batteries from Manitoba residents to enhance access.
+The program will also continue testing new methods for collecting batteries from Manitoba residents to enhance access.